seek-oss/gradle-aws-plugin/example/README.md

 gradle deploy -Penvironment=development
 ```

 The environment name is used to determine which configuration files to load.
-Since the project creates S3 buckets which must have globally unique names you'll need to rename the bucket names in [config/development.conf](config/development.conf) and [config/production.conf](config/production.conf).
+Since the project makes use of S3 buckets (which must have globally unique names) you'll need to rename the bucket names specified in [config/development.conf](config/development.conf) and [config/production.conf](config/production.conf).